studio1902/statamic-peak-docs/docs/getting-started/commands.md

 Run `php please peak:make:global`.

 ## Make Taxonomy
-With this command you can generate a taxonomy, term blueprint and optionally attach it to multiple collections.
+With this command you can generate a taxonomy, term blueprint, attach it to multiple collections and optionally grant edit permissions to the editor.

+Run `php please peak:make:taxonomy`.

+## Make Nav
+With this command you can generate a navigation, navigation blueprint, attach collections and optionally grant edit permissions to the editor.

 Run `php please peak:make:taxonomy`.